Dale Winton: Television

 Winton began his television career in 1986 on Pet Watch, before working for Channel 4, Lifestyle Channel and ITV.
-From 1993 to 2000, he hosted Dale's Supermarket Sweep during the daytime TV period on ITV.
+From 1993 to 2000, he hosted Supermarket Sweep during the daytime TV period on ITV.
 In 2007, Supermarket Sweep was revived after a 5 1/2-year absence.
 Winton portrayed himself as an irritating game show presenter in Danny Boyle's 1996 film Trainspotting.

 In 1995–96, Winton presented BBC's Saturday night game show Pets Win Prizes.
-In 1997, he presented the final of The Great British Song Contest, the UK's national selection for the Eurovision Song Contest, due to a tie-in with the lottery programme.
+In 1997, he presented the final of The Great British Song Contest, the national selection for the Eurovision Song Contest, due to a tie-in with the lottery programme.
 Between that year and 2002, he also presented a dating show called The Other Half.
-In 1999, he appeared on the sitcom Gimme Gimme Gimme with Kathy Burke in the episode Do They Take Sugar?.
+In 1999, he appeared on the sitcom Gimme Gimme Gimme with Kathy Burke in the episode Do They Take Sugar?